vdyma/makemore/README.md

-# Character-based n-gram models
+# Character-level n-gram models

-Implementation of character-based n-gram models.
+Implementation of character-level n-gram models.
 Simple model uses character counts and an advanced model is a single-neuron neural network.

 ## Installation